TandoorRecipes/recipes/README.md

 ## Installation

 ### Docker-Compose
-A docker-compose file is included in the repository.
-It is made for setups already running an nginx-reverse proxy network with lets encrypt companion.
+When cloning this repository a simple docker-compose file is included.
+It is made for setups already running an nginx-reverse proxy network with lets encrypt companion but can be changed easily.
 Copy `.env.template` to `.env` and fill in the missing values accordingly.
 Now simply start the containers and run the `update.sh` script which will apply all migrations and collect static files.
 Create a default user by executing into the container with `docker-compose exec web_recipes sh` and run `python3 manage.py createsuperuser`.